notofonts/noto-docs/src/descriptions/NotoSansLimbu.md

-Noto Sans Limbu is a sans serif design for texts in the Limbu script.
+Noto Sans Limbu is a unmodulated (“sans serif”) design for texts in the Limbu script.
 It contains 79 glyphs, 3 OpenType features, and supports 77 characters.